ben-e/wand/README.md

 -   [x] Document functions and add examples.
 -   [x] Add tests for each user interface.
 -   [x] Add tests for internal functions.
--   **Ongoing** Add more tests :)
+-   [ ] **Ongoing** Add more tests :)

 ## Related Work

-The ideas underpinning this package are not wholly original, in particular this package draws from:
+The ideas underpinning this package are not original, in particular this package draws from:

 -   The original [Wide & Deep Learning for Recommender Systems](https://arxiv.org/abs/1606.07792) paper.